-The Council is considering approval of \$3,262,500 in planning funds as FPL Category 1 for the Texas Coastal Water Quality Program.
-In addition, the Council is considering the implementation component for potential future funding as an FPL Category 2 activity, and proposes to reserve \$19,237,500 for this component, pending further review and a Council vote.
-The program is proposed to be implemented over the course of 4 years within the Texas watersheds that drain to the Gulf of Mexico (Figure 5).
-Texas, through the Texas Commission on Environmental Quality (TCEQ), is the sponsor of this proposed program.
+The Council has approved \$3,262,500 in planning funds as FPL Category 1 for the Texas Coastal Water Quality Program.
+In addition, the Council has included the implementation component for potential future funding as an FPL Category 2 activity, and has reserved \$19,237,500 for this component, pending further review and a Council vote.
+The program will be implemented over the course of 4 years within the Texas watersheds that drain to the Gulf of Mexico (Figure 5).
+Texas, through the Texas Commission on Environmental Quality (TCEQ), is the sponsor of this program.

-This program would restore water quality and freshwater inflows on the Texas coast using a variety of proven methods.
+This program aims to restore water quality and freshwater inflows on the Texas coast using a variety of proven methods.
 These methods include the implementation of best management practices (BMPs) in Texas coastal watersheds to reduce nonpoint source pollution, the repair and enhancement of drainage channels and outfalls to improve stormwater flow and increase freshwater inflow to adjacent marshes, and the construction of living shoreline features to reduce erosion and improve water quality.

 The primary Comprehensive Plan goal of this program is to restore water quality and quantity (Figure 7).
-This program would address environmental stressors focused on: (1) stormwater runoff; (2) freshwater inflows; (3) floodplain management; (4) sediment control; and (5) water quality for activities related to coastal communities, wetlands, and agriculture.
-Coastwide, the implementation of BMPs to reduce nonpoint source pollution would improve the water quality of Texas bay systems by reducing nutrient loading, thereby reducing the instances of eutrophication (i.e. excessive nutrient enrichment), hypoxia or harmful algal blooms that impact economically valuable fisheries and sensitive habitats (Park et al. 1994).
-This program would also improve freshwater inflows and restore a more natural hydrology by improving sections of existing drainage channels and tributaries and extending outfalls to introduce more sediment and freshwater, helping to restore marshes suffering from impacts of development, saltwater intrusion, and inundation.
-Additionally, this program would consider improving water quality through the implementation of projects that utilize living shorelines, which consist of marsh plantings, and, in higher energy environments, the construction of breakwaters to reduce erosion issues.
+This program is intended to address environmental stressors focused on: (1) stormwater runoff; (2) freshwater inflows; (3) floodplain management; (4) sediment control; and (5) water quality for activities related to coastal communities, wetlands, and agriculture.
+Coastwide, the implementation of BMPs to reduce nonpoint source pollution will improve the water quality of Texas bay systems by reducing nutrient loading, thereby reducing the instances of eutrophication (i.e., excessive nutrient enrichment), hypoxia or harmful algal blooms that impact economically valuable fisheries and sensitive habitats (Park et al. 1994).
+This program will also improve freshwater inflows and restore a more natural hydrology by improving sections of existing drainage channels and tributaries and extending outfalls to introduce more sediment and freshwater, helping to restore marshes suffering from impacts of development, saltwater intrusion, and inundation.
+Additionally, this program will consider improving water quality through the implementation of projects that utilize living shorelines, which consist of marsh plantings, and, in higher energy environments, the construction of breakwaters to reduce erosion issues.

 Figure 7.
-This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) would address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
-Should the proposed program be approved for funding, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
+This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) will address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
+As this program is implemented, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
 See Figure 3 for more information on interpreting the above figure.

 Much of the work has already been done to identify projects that could be funded within this program.
-Projects would be selected for implementation building on Texas' stakeholder-driven process for developing the 2019 Planning Framework.
+Projects will be selected for implementation building on Texas' stakeholder-driven process for developing the 2019 Planning Framework.
 During this earlier work, county judges and two workgroups (state and federal agency and non-governmental organization representatives) submitted projects for FPL3 consideration.
 Coastal experts, Harte Research Institute staff, and TCEQ staff reviewed the projects and selected 23 for public comment.
-These 23 projects included multiple water quality improvement projects that may be considered under this program.
+These 23 projects included multiple water quality improvement projects that will be considered under this program.